 If your eyes are wandering you’re clearly communicating a lack of interest.
 Checking your phone while having a conversation is showing a lack of respect and is the fastest way to send them to someone else.

 Every part of a good customer experience is designed to help them move closer to finding suitable solutions to fixing their problems and/or achieving their dreams.
 This is true wherever you interact with potential customers, inside or away from your business.

-Implementing a few of these ideas will help you Gain the Red Edge by significantly improving your next event.
+Implementing a few of these ideas will help you “Earn the Right for the Next Conversation” after the event.